Migrate a Port-Based Policy to PAN-OS Using Expedition

-- Rename interfaces to match the PAN-OS device interfaces.
-The interfaces names imported from the legacy device typically don’t match PAN-OS naming conventions.
+- Rename interfaces to match the interfaces on the PAN-OS appliance.
+The interface names imported from the legacy device typically don’t match PAN-OS naming conventions.

 - When you import the legacy configuration, Expedition automatically assigns zone names.
-Rename zones so that their names describe the purpose they will fulfill when you migrate the configuration to the PAN-OS device and ensure zones are mapped correctly to interfaces.In addition, check the virtual router for static routes.
-If many static routes exist, use Expedition to migrate the routes to PAN-OS.
-If there are only few static routes, note them and then create them manually after migrating the configuration.
+Rename zones so that their names describe the purpose they fulfill when you migrate the configuration to the PAN-OS appliance.
+Ensure zones are mapped correctly to interfaces.In addition, check the virtual router for static routes.
+If many static routes exist, use Expedition to migrate the routes to the PAN-OS configuration.
+If there are only a few static routes, note them and then create them manually after you migrate the configuration.

 - Merge the migrated configuration with the PAN-OS Base configuration by dragging and dropping objects from the migrated configuration into the Base configuration.

-- Export the merged configuration to the PAN-OS device and load the merged configuration.The method you use depends on how you want to migrate the merged configuration:
+- Export the merged configuration to the PAN-OS appliance and load the merged configuration.The method you use depends on how you want to migrate the merged configuration:

-- For a new installation on a PAN-OS device,Generate XML & Set Output, import the XML file (configuration), and then load it on the PAN-OS device.
+- For a new installation on a PAN-OS appliance,Generate XML & Set Output, import the XML file (configuration), and then load it onto the PAN-OS appliance.

-- If the PAN-OS device is connected to Expedition, you can also use API calls to send portions of or the whole configuration to the device.
+- If the PAN-OS appliance is connected to Expedition, you can also use API calls to send portions of or the entire configuration to the appliance.

-- After you export the merged configuration to a PAN-OS device and load the configuration, use Policy Optimizer to convert the port-based policy to application-based policy.
+- After you export the merged configuration to a PAN-OS appliance and load the configuration, use Policy Optimizer to convert the port-based policy to application-based policy.